aditiohri/twemoji-tic-tac-toe/README.md

 MVP

-- I can play this game on tablet, phone and desktop
+- I can play this game on tablet, phone and desktop ✅
-  - update hover style for tablet and phone
-  - update font-sizes for tablet
 - I can choose an emoji as my tic tac toe token ✅
   - The Emoji Pickers for each player show up on page load ✅
   - You can only click the start button once both avatars are set ✅